greenorbitspace/hub/userguide/content/en/docs/glossary/l/leadership-in-energy-and-environmental-design.md

 ---
-title: Leadership In Energy And Environmental Design
+title: Leadership in Energy and Environmental Design
 ref: leadership-in-energy-and-environmental-design
+weight: 1
+exported_at: '2025-06-16T15:05:40.525256+00:00'
-description: 'Leadership in Energy and Environmental Design (LEED): A green building certification program that recognizes and promotes sustainable building and design practices.
-It provides a framework for healthy, highly efficient, and cost-saving green buildings.'
+definition: 'Leadership in Energy and Environmental Design (LEED): A green building certification program that recognizes best-in-class building strategies and practices.
-notion_page_id: 5fe8a916-a16c-484b-864b-e8651e01e5a2
-exported_at: '2025-06-16T14:24:36.335655+00:00'
+  LEED certification is a globally recognized symbol of sustainability achievement and leadership, promoting the design and construction of energy-efficient, environmentally friendly buildings.'
 tags:
 - sustainability
-- Standards
-category:
+id: GL45
+categories:
 - Sustainability & Environment
-id: GL45
 ---